mapbox/rio-merge-rgba/README.md

 ### Why only RGBA?

 `rio merge` is more flexible with regard to nodata.
-It relies on masked reads to handle that logic across all cases.
+It relies on reads with `masked=True` to handle that logic across all cases.

-By reading with `masked=False` and using the alpha band as the sole source of nodata-ness, we get huge speedups over the rio merge approach.
+By contrast, `rio merge-rgba` requires RGBA images because, by reading with `masked=False` and using the alpha band as the sole source of nodata-ness, we get huge speedups over the rio merge approach.
 Roughly 40x faster for my test cases.
 The exact reasons behind the discrepency is TBD but since we're reading/writing more intensively with the windowed approach, we need to keep IO as efficient as possible.

 ### Why not improve rio merge